 For me, this is a personal journey, and I hope it becomes a personal journey for you too.
 It’s not about being perfect, it’s about taking the steps that you can take.

 Then came toothbrushes and toothpaste.
-I switched to bamboo toothbrushes (after careful research, please see our toothbrushes!) and toothpaste in a glass jar.
+I switched to bamboo toothbrushes (after careful research, I believe these are the best toothbrushes!) and toothpaste in a glass jar.
 Now, I’ll never buy or dispose of another plastic toothbrush or plastic toothpaste tube!

 Then came dish soap and sponges and paper towels and deodorant and lip balm and shampoo… You get the idea.